 - The removal of many of the drops immediately after fences so that the horse doesn't land on a surface lower than where he took off, reducing the risk of falling.

-- Tighter race entry controls for horses and riders; no amateur jockeys, higher handicap levels and the BHA can declare any horse unfit to race at any time.
+- Tighter race entry controls for horses and riders and the BHA can declare any horse unfit to race at any time.

 - Jockeys can no longer re-mount horses and continue the race if they've fallen.

 - Introduction of rubber walkways to prevent horses slipping and injuring themselves.